Chart Color Schemes

 Manjimup has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally

-The performance of an area is significantly influenced by changes in local infrastructure.
-AreaSearch has identified seven projects that could impact this area.
-Notable projects include Manjimup Rea Park & Collier Street Redevelopment, Shire of Manjimup Town Blueprints, Manjimup Trail Bike Hub, and Manjimup Motel and Restaurant.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified seven projects likely affecting the region.
+Notable ones are Manjimup Rea Park & Collier Street Redevelopment, Shire of Manjimup Town Blueprints, Manjimup Trail Bike Hub, and Manjimup Motel and Restaurant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.